 - what is a traditional student

-- traditional college students
+- adult students vs traditional students

 - compare college for older adults and younger adults